AmeriCommerce/rest-api/authentication.md

   * `signature` - The signature generated from the previous step.

 5. Read back the response from the previous POST request.
 If all goes well it should contain an `access_token` and `refresh_token`.
 That `access_token` can now be used to make requests against the API.

+### Generating a Token from the Admin Console

+Navigate to the application list at **Tools** > **Apps & Addons** > **API Apps & Integrations**.
+Next to the app you need a token for, click the *Tokens* icon (second icon from the left that looks like a person).
+This will open the list of all access tokens that belong to this application.
+On this screen you can click *New* to open another dialog that presents you with a list of available scopes for the new token.
+Select the ones you need, then click *Save*.

+Once the overlay closes and you see the *Saved successfully* message, your new token should be at the very top of the list.
+Click the magnifying glass next to it to view the details about that token, including the actual token string that you need to pass in.
+Tokens created in this way are non-expiring by default so make sure these are protected.

+These tokens can be revoked at any time by returning to this screen.

 Refreshing Tokens
 -----------------